Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlInstance.md

 StorageSizeInGB          : 512
 ```

-This command gets information about the Azure SQL Database Managed instance named managedInstance1.
+This command gets information about the instance named managedInstance1.

 ## PARAMETERS